mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 The Red Queen Effect means that staying in the same place is falling behind.
 Surviving another day means we have to co-evolve with the systems we interact with.
 If all animals evolved at the same rate, there would be no change in the relative interactions between species.
 However, not all animals evolve at the same rate.
 As Darwin observed, some are more “responsive to change” than others.

-> It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. — Charles Darwin
+> It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. - Charles Darwin

 Where does the phrase Red Queen come from?
 The Red Queen is from Lewis Carroll’s novel “Through the Looking Glass.”
 The Red Queen notes to Alice that in the Red Queen’s world, Alice will have to run as fast as she can to stay in place and twice as quickly to move forward.

 > Now, here, you see, it takes all the running you can do, to keep in the same place.
-If you want to get somewhere else, you must run at least twice as fast as that! — Lewis Carroll
+If you want to get somewhere else, you must run at least twice as fast as that! - Lewis Carroll

 The evolve-or-die is the fact of nature.
 The effect is an evolutionary hypothesis that organisms must constantly evolve to survive, reproduce, and hopefully gain an advantage.
 One must work smarter and not faster to succeed.

 Of course, in the modern-day, we have to plan our moves strategically to be successful in this digitized world.

-> The great lesson in microeconomics is to discriminate between when technology is going to help you and when it’s going to kill you. — Charlie Munger
+> The great lesson in microeconomics is to discriminate between when technology is going to help you and when it’s going to kill you. - Charlie Munger

 > The promised benefits from these textile investments were illusory.
 Many of our competitors, both domestic and foreign, were stepping up to the same kind of expenditures and, once enough companies did so, their reduced costs became the baseline for reduced prices industry wide.
-Viewed individually, each company’s capital investment decision appeared cost-effective and rational; viewed collectively, the decisions neutralized each other and were irrational. — Warren Buffett
+Viewed individually, each company’s capital investment decision appeared cost-effective and rational; viewed collectively, the decisions neutralized each other and were irrational. - Warren Buffett

 People who sacrifice their present for the future are the ones who see the best results, and the Red Queen Effect is a great principle backing this idea.
 Although current generations may die to the process of natural selection, future generations stand to benefit greatly from their sacrifice.
 This evolutionary process persists in all areas of the world, from business transactions to biological reactions.

 Siddhartha Mukherjee, Pulitzer-prize-winner for the book The Emperor of All Maladies, describes the red queen in the context of drugs and cancer.

 > In August 2000, Jerry Mayfield, a forty-one-year-old Louisiana policeman diagnosed with CML, began treatment with Gleevec.
 Mayfield’s cancer responded briskly at first.
 The fraction of leukemic cells in his bone marrow dropped over six months.
-His blood count normalized and his symptoms improved; he felt rejuvenated—“like a new man [on] a wonderful drug.”
+His blood count normalized and his symptoms improved; he felt rejuvenated-“like a new man [on] a wonderful drug.”
 But the response was short-lived.
 In the winter of 2003, Mayfield’s CML stopped responding.
 Moshe Talpaz, the oncologist treating Mayfield in Houston, increased the dose of Gleevec, then increased it again, hoping to outpace the leukemia.
 But by October of that year, there was no response.
 Leukemia cells had fully recolonized his bone marrow and blood and invaded his spleen.
 Mayfield’s cancer had become resistant to targeted therapy…

 > … Even targeted therapy, then, was a cat-and-mouse game.
 One could direct endless arrows at the Achilles’ heel of cancer, but the disease might simply shift its foot, switching one vulnerability for another.
 We were locked in a perpetual battle with a volatile combatant.
 When CML cells kicked Gleevec away, only a different molecular variant would drive them down, and when they outgrew that drug, then we would need the next-generation drug.
 If the vigilance was dropped, even for a moment, then the weight of the battle would shift.
 In Lewis Carroll’s Through the Looking-Glass, the Red Queen tells Alice that the world keeps shifting so quickly under her feet that she has to keep running just to keep her position.
 This is our predicament with cancer: we are forced to keep running merely to keep still.